Written by Laura Isherwood

 Despite all the positive benefits of caffeine, users must be aware of the negative side effects that can occur from overuse.

 Caffeine is a drug, and therefore people can become addicted.
 Withdrawal symptoms can occur if people drink more than 200 mg per day.
-Symptoms include headaches, anxiety, depression and cravings and can last for 2-9 days.
+Symptoms include headaches and cravings and can last for 2-9 days.

 Some people often report a decrease in sleep quality following caffeine consumption; therefore it is important to get the right dose for you.
 Some people metabolise caffeine quicker than others and some people are just extremely sensitive to its effects.